mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 Your browser does not support the video tag.
 </video>

 Linear interpolation is good enough at 60HZ.
-This means we can avoid sending linear velocity.
+This means we can avoid sending linear velocity entirely.
 Sometimes the best bandwidth optimizations aren't about optimizing what you send, they're about what you _don't_ send.

 ## Optimizing Position